 The study area of this plan falls within the recently adopted Midtown Plaza Area Plan, and is intended to support the frameworks of the larger area plan while addressing more complex issues specific to Westport.

-For full details on the plan, schedule of meetings and more, please visit the Westport Plan website.
+For full details on the plan, please click here.